VM as a Service in OpenShift Using Software Template Patterns

 Introduction

-Welcome to this lab, where you will have the chance to learn about OpenShift Virtualization, how to build a new VM in OpenShift, how to work with Software templates in Red Hat Developer Hub, and create a new VM instance from Red Hat Developer Hub with your configurations.
+Welcome to this lab, where you will learn about OpenShift Virtualization, how to build virtual machines in OpenShift, how to work with software templates in Red Hat Developer Hub, and how to create VM instances from Red Hat Developer Hub with your custom configurations.

-This lab will use an existent template already defined, you will be simplifying the user experience and updating the software template to a new version for RHEL.
-During this lab, you will have the opportunity to explore different techniques to create a new template or to update one, and understand
+This lab will use an existing, predefined template.
+You will simplify the user experience by updating the software template to support a new version of RHEL.
+During this lab, you will have the opportunity to explore different techniques for creating new templates or updating existing ones, and understand how to implement effective self-service patterns.

-For this section, we’ll be using an existent template already defined, we’ll be updating the user experience UI on the template.yaml file and the Helm charts.
+For this section, we’ll use an existing, predefined template and update the user experience by modifying the template.yaml file and the Helm charts.

-The team will create the VM from RHDH.
-After this, Developer Hub will use the power of GitOps to build the new virtual machines in OpenShift with OpenShift Virtualization.
-The following diagram describes the VMs creation process using RHDH.
-As you can see in this diagram, the OpenShift Virtualization operator is required to provision the VM in OpenShift.
-The VM will run as a container in the selected namespace.
+You will create the VM template in RHDH.
+When users use the template, Developer Hub will leverage GitOps to build new virtual machines in OpenShift using OpenShift Virtualization.
+The following diagram describes the VM creation process using RHDH.
+As shown in this diagram, the OpenShift Virtualization operator is required to provision the VM in OpenShift (it has been preinstalled for you).
+The VM will run in the selected namespace.

 -